olcf/NewUserQuickStart/Frontier/README.md

 * Frontier users:

-You can reach Orion Luster from the “OLCF DTN (Globus 5)” Collection.
+You can reach Orion Lustre from the “OLCF DTN (Globus 5)” Collection.
 You do so by entering the path to them in the Path bar.

 Path to Orion `/gpfs/orion/<<your_project_ID>>`